shawnsong/kubernetes-handbook/kube-apiserver/setup-kube-apiserver.md

   --v=2
 ```

-Note:
+> **Note:**

- - *--insecure-bind-address is not available in 1.10*
+> --insecure-bind-address is not available in 1.10
+>
- - kube-scheduler and kube-controller-manager are normally installed on the same machine with kube-apiserver so we can use insecure port for communication.
+> kube-scheduler and kube-controller-manager are normally installed on the same machine with kube-apiserver so we can use insecure port for communication.
 However, I do not think this is possible since 1.10
+>
- - kubelet, kube-proxy, kubectl are connected via secured port
+> kubelet, kube-proxy, kubectl are connected via secured port

+## Start API Server Cluster